 Students throughout the program earn letter grades consistent with the University grading system and are expected to maintain a GPA of 3.5 or higher.
 Students who earn less than a B (3.0), or who maintain less than a 3.5 GPA will need to confer with the director of studies and/or the Dean of the College.
 In addition to letter grade assessments, tutors complete semester based course descriptions and evaluations of each student’s work.
 In these assessments both the student’s academic standing and academic attitude are evaluated.

 Applicants are selected on the basis of superior academic ability and the potential for self-motivated study and research.
 Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
 More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.
 Recommendations from two high school teachers are strongly recommended.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the advanced computing tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 External Transfer Admission

 First-year students at another institution may also apply to transfer into the advanced computing tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 Opportunities Upon Graduation